puppetlabs/cisco_ios/docs/01-install-prerequisites/README.md

 2. You need to be able to connect to the device from the host that you are running.
 You can check this by trying to SSH to the device from a terminal window.
 Type `ssh admin@1.1.1.1` in a terminal to see if you can access your device from your local machine.
 If the device is on a subnet not accessible to your local machine it is possible to run Bolt on a jump-host by adding the [run-on](https://puppet.com/docs/bolt/latest/bolt_configuration_options.html#remote-transport-configuration-options) option.

+3. This module has a dependency on the [net-ssh-telnet](https://rubygems.org/gems/net-ssh-telnet) gem and it's not packaged with the module or with Bolt.
+Therefore, it needs to be installed for use with Bolt and the module.
+To install it run this command: `/opt/puppetlabs/bolt/bin/gem install --user-install net-ssh-telnet`.

 # Next steps

 You are now set to start the lab.
 Next up we will use Bolt to download the Cisco IOS module.